-- Take the TEAS V exam.
-A minimum score of 65 on the TEAS V. The TEAS V must have been taken within the past three years and may only be taken once per academic year.
+- Take the ATI TEAS Exam exam.
+A minimum score of 433 on the ATI TEAS Exam.
+The ATI TEAS Exam must have been taken within the past three years and may only be taken once per academic year.

-- Evidence of completion of an algebra, biology, and a general chemistry at the high school level or above with a grade of “C” or better.
+- Evidence of completion of an algebra or college-level math, biology, and a general chemistry at the high school level or above with a grade of “C” or better.

 - Evidence of a cumulative GPA of 3.0 or greater on a 4-point scale on the most recent transcript with 10 semester hours completed excluding developmental courses.